 The operational risks that the Bank faces include the possibility of inadequate or failed internal or external processes or systems failures, human error, regulatory breaches, employee misconduct or external events, such as fraud.
 The Bank's business inherently generates operational risks.
 The business depends on processing numerous complex transactions.
 The recording and processing of these transactions are potentially exposed to the risk of human and technological errors, including miscalculations, or a breakdown in internal controls relating to the due authorisation of transactions.
 Given the volume of transactions processed by the Bank, errors may be repeated or compounded before they are discovered and rectified, and no assurance can be given that risk assessments made in advance will adequately estimate the costs of these errors.
-Errors or misconduct can have a particularly significant impact with respect to funds and portfolios managed by the Bank or its wholly owned independent subsidiary Stefnir hf.
-(Stefnir) given the volume of assets under management in any particular fund or portfolio and the consequent magnitude of any errors or misconduct.
+Errors or misconduct can have a particularly significant impact with respect to funds and portfolios managed by the Bank or its wholly owned independent subsidiary Stefnir given the volume of assets under management in any particular fund or portfolio and the consequent magnitude of any errors or misconduct.

 The Bank has implemented controls designed to detect, monitor and mitigate operational risks.
 However, these controls cannot completely eliminate such risks as some can be difficult to detect, recommendations and suggestions of surveillance units of the Bank (such as the compliance and internal audit functions) could be ignored, misunderstood or misapplied, and mitigation may fail to be effective.
-Failures in internal controls could subject the Bank to regulatory scrutiny.
+With respect to 2016 and 2017, the internal auditor's overall conclusion on the effectiveness of the Bank's internal controls and the Bank's risk and control culture was that they were unsatisfactory (Is. ófullnægjandi) and should be improved, particularly relating to controls and risk awareness in the Corporate Banking division (as evidenced by the matters relating to United Silicon) and anti-money laundering processes at the Bank generally.
+Although the Bank has been making improvements to its systems and controls in response to these conclusions, there is no assurance that these improvements will be successful.
+Failures in internal controls could subject the Bank to regulatory scrutiny and could ultimately lead to losses or impairments, as in the case of United Silicon.
+See "-The Bank is exposed to credit risk and its customer loan portfolio contains certain problem and impaired loans" and "Management and Employees-Internal Audit".
 Such events could harm the Bank's reputation and have a material adverse effect on the Bank's business, prospects, financial position and/or results of operations, and its ability to make payments in respect of the Notes.